Michael Brown (rock musician): Later career

 The band recorded a second album About Us in (1973).
-Brown left the band prior to the recording of Hot Chocolate's "Brother Louie", which became a No. 1 hit for Stories.
+Brown left the band prior to the recording of Hot Chocolate's "Brother Louie", which became a No. 1 hit for Stories in the US and Canada.

 Subsequently, he became involved with The Beckies.
 Brown briefly reunited with the Left Banke at a New York performance in June 2013.

-Death
+Personal life and death

+Michael David Lookofsky was born in New York City in 1949 to Harry Lookofsky (1913–1998), a jazz violinist from St. Louis, Missouri, who was a member of the NBC Symphony Orchestra from c.
+1938 to 1954.

 On March 19, 2015, Brown died at age 65 of heart failure in Englewood, New Jersey.
 He is survived by his wife Yvonne and sons Skylar and Adrian.
+He was the first of the original four members of the Left Banke to pass away: George Cameron died in 2018, and Steve Martin Caro and Tom Finn both died in 2020.